 What do I need to know about ICD-10?

 On Oct.
-1, 2015, the health care industry will begin using a revised and expanded version of the current set of codes used by physicians and other health care providers to classify and code diagnoses, symptoms and procedures.
+1, 2015, the health care industry began using a revised and expanded version of the current set of codes used by physicians and other health care providers to classify and code diagnoses, symptoms and procedures.
 The ICD-10 revision includes more than 69,000 diagnostic codes, compared to the current set of 13,600.

-Why is the switch to ICD-10 happening?
+Why was the switch to ICD-10 necessary?

-ICD-9 is 30 years old, it has outdated and obsolete terms, and is inconsistent with current medical practices.
-Also, the structure of ICD-9 limits the number of new codes that can be created, and many ICD-9 categories are full.
+ICD-9 is 30 years old, has outdated and obsolete terms, and is inconsistent with current medical practices.
+Also, the structure of ICD-9 limits the number of new codes that can be created and many ICD-9 categories are full.
 ICD-9 codes provide limited data about patients’ medical conditions and hospital inpatient procedures.

 Are my Availity transactions affected by the ICD-10 mandate?